-The risk appetite and risk limits for the NEHS Group, including the Company, includes the following topics: capital adequacy, liquidity risk, market and credit risk, cross-border risk, model risk and non-financial risk.
+The risk appetite and risk limits for the NEHS Group, including the Company, include the following topics: capital adequacy, financial risks (comprising credit risk, market risk, model risk, liquidity risk), non-financial risks (comprising reputational risk and operational risk), and other risks (strategic risk and risks extending across plural risk categories).

 The risk appetite and risk limits for the NEHS Group, including the Company, are established at levels that are consistent with the cascaded Nomura Group risk appetite and risk limits.
-Lower level risk limits are used to manage the business at the more granular levels of the hierarchy in a manner that is consistent with the Company's risk appetite.
+Lower-level risk limits are used to manage the business at the more granular levels of the hierarchy in a manner that is consistent with the Company's risk appetite.